 Popular luggage-maker brand Samsonite is planning to introduce a revolutionary suitcase with Bluetooth-based Track&Go beacon device, which can be monitored via a smartphone.

 According to a study, around 24.1 million baggages got "mishandled" around the world in 2014.
-Out of the total, 85 percent were reported to have been returned to the rightful owner within 48 hours, while the 9.5 percent were returned little later and 5.5 percent got permanently lost.
+Out of the total, 85 percent were reported to have been returned to the rightful owner, while the rest were permanently lost.

 Now, the things are about to change for good as Samsonite in association with Google have succeeded in incorporating Eddystone Ephemeral Identifiers (EIDs), an open privacy/security protocol-based Bluetooth beacon device, Track&Go, in luggages.